Designed by UI designer Jinesh Shah, Android version 5.0 Key Lime Pie is warmly welcomed by Android fans.

 Redesigned keypad with voice control

-Photo gallery is also designed with card style and sorted by time and divided into different folders.
-This interface allows users to quickly gain access favorite subjects, as well as streamlined the images in smartphones.
+The photo gallery is also designed with card style and sorted by time and divided into different folders.
+This interface allows users to quickly gain access to favourite subjects, as well as streamlined the images in smartphones.

 Photo gallery interface is carefully designed in card style and thumbnail display and images are divided by date.

-In general, Shah’s concept optimizes Android capabilities and it shows that card style is suitable for mobile OS.
-This Flat design and a number of features makes many people think of iOS 7 or BlackBerry 10.
-Perhaps this is a new beginning step for Android before directly get compete with iOS 7 .
+In general, Shah’s concept optimizes Android capabilities and it shows that card style is suitable for the mobile OS.
+This Flat design and a number of features make many people think of iOS 7 or BlackBerry 10.
+Perhaps this is a new beginning step for Android before directly get compete with iOS 7.